bagder/docs/URL-interop.md

 There are no known interop problems with fragments.
 The fragment part is not included in protocol data that goes over the network.

+# Test suite

+TWUS has a test suite (that only runs in javacript-enabled browsers).